z0uz/z0uz/README.md

-- 👋 Hi, I’m @z0uz
-- 👀 I’m interested in python.
-- i am a Cybersecurity specialist and a data analyst.
+ a Cybersecurity specialist and a data analyst.

 ```bash